How to Use OpenVPN in Egypt and Bypass the Ban with 100% Working VPN

 - VyprVPN – The special Chameleon protocol easily sidesteps Egyptian barriers to the free and open Internet.

 This is a real problem for Egyptian internet users, as they have come to rely on VPNs to access the web without restrictions.
-For reference, a conservative estimate of the number of websites blocked in Egypt stands at more than 400 (the actual number is likely to be far higher).
+The number of blocked websites in Egypt is ongoing and variable — new sites are added regularly, and the actual count at any given time is difficult to pin down.
 Add in the government’s attacks on opposition political voices and dissenting voices in the media, and it is becoming harder and harder for Egyptians to get impartial news on anything.
 The ban on OpenVPN is yet another blow, but as you will see in this guide, it is not insurmountable, as it is still possible to bypass Egypt’s OpenVPN ban.

 How to Use OpenVPN in Egypt?

-- Subscribe to one of the VPNs in this guide.
+- Subscribe to one of the VPNs in this guide — ideally before you travel, as VPN provider websites are frequently blocked inside Egypt.

 We highly recommend ExpressVPN (save 49% here), but you’ll also find three more world-class VPN services that will work great.